 Deemed Lifetime of Efficient Equipment

-The measure life for the tune up is 2 years.
+The measure life for the clean and check tune up is 2 years.

 An HVAC SAVE tune-up lasts the remaining life of the equipment because they come from adjustments to fans and ducts that remain effective through normal operation of the equipment.
+Assume 10 years.
+This measure cannot be performed more than once on the same piece of equipment.
+However subsequent clean and check tune-ups can be performed.

-Assume 10 years.Deemed Measure Cost
+Deemed Measure Cost

 The incremental cost for this measure should be the actual cost of tune up.